-The AD6688 contains an input clock divider with the ability to divide the input clock by 1, 2, or 4.
-The divider ratios can be selected using Register 0x0108, as shown in Figure 56.
+The AD9208 contains an input clock divider with the ability to divide the input clock by 1, 2, or 4.
+Select the divider ratios using Register 0x0108 (see Figure 67).

 The maximum frequency at the CLK± inputs is 6 GHz, which is the limit of the divider.
-In applications where the clock input is a multiple of the sample clock, take care to program the appropriate divider ratio into the clock divider before applying the clock signal.
-This ensures that the current transients during device startup are controlled.
+In applications where the clock input is a multiple of the sample clock, take care to program the appropriate divider ratio into the clock divider before applying the clock signal; this ensures that the current transients during device startup are controlled.

-Figure 56.
+Figure 67.
 Clock Divider Circuit

-The AD6688 clock divider can be synchronized using the external SYSREF± input.
-A valid SYSREF± causes the clock divider to reset to a programmable state.
+The AD9208 clock divider can be synchronized using the external SYSREF± input.
+A valid SYSREF± signal causes the clock divider to reset to a programmable state.
 This synchronization feature allows multiple devices to have their clock dividers aligned to guarantee simultaneous input sampling.
 See the Memory Map Register Details section for more information.